 I understand that the industry is fairly male-dominated and this might deterred individuals, so I would just encourage those females that are interested in the subject and think that finance is for them to do learn more about the field and recognise that they are capable and appropriate for the profession.
 Especially women in sport, because sport develops particular traits that cross over into finance, such as drive, communication, discipline, teamwork.

 How do you see the finance sector developing over the next 5 years?

 I feel that there are going to be some significant shifts, especially with there being a lot more focus on technology within the industry, and the need for tech-literate individuals will grow considerably.
 Plus, with the interesting geo-political climate, such as Brexit, the markets will face an interesting road ahead, for sure.

 What is something you’d like to see more of an initiative or focus on in the finance industry?

 I think diversity is a key one.
 The industry has traditionally struggled with limited diversity, and I believe the industry will benefit massively from having a workforce that comes from different backgrounds and holds different perspectives, especially with a focus on more women within the space.
 Perhaps an initiative that would increase education around the roles and skills needed for finance, deconstructing stereotypes and making the space more accessible to people.

-What are you most looking forward to as you start your full-time position in April?
+What are you most looking forward to as you start your full-time position?

 Just really looking forward to the learning experience; being able to work alongside very bright and inspiring individuals, to be involved in the operations of a forerunning financial institution, and for it to be in London, one of the world’s most vibrant cities, is all really exciting for me.